arecalt/uclathes/README.md

 -----------------------

-The simplest way to install uclathes is to copy *.cls, *.clo, and *.bst into the directory where you run LaTeX.
+The simplest way to install uclathes is to copy *.cls, *.clo, and *.bst into the directory where you run LaTeX -- the same directory in which your disseration or thesis's .tex file resides.

 Alternatively, you can copy these files into wherever LaTeX looks for its inputs.